-Normal “wear and tear” that is part of the normal operation of a vehicle is an inherent part of sharing or using a car; the owner is never “protected” against normal interior wear and tear.
-Only owners who have opted into the Premium owner protection plan are protected against normal exterior wear and tear.* Definitions of "wear and tear" and "mechanical failure" may be found in this article for the US, this article for Canada, and in this article for Germany.
+Normal “wear and tear” that results from the normal use of a vehicle is an inherent part of sharing or using a car.
+The host is never “protected” against normal interior wear and tear.
+Protection against wear and tear on the outside of the vehicle is only available to hosts covered by our Premium protection plan.* Definitions of "wear and tear" and "mechanical failure" may be found here for the US, here for Canada, here for Germany, and here for the UK.

 Guests are not “responsible” for wear and tear or mechanical failure resulting from normal usage of the car.

 However, guests are fully responsible for**, and Turo does not provide any protection to guests for:

 - any damage related to “misuse” or Prohibited Uses of the vehicle.

-- significant damage to the interior of the car, including gouges, tears and punctures; or
+- serious damage to the inside of the car, including gouges, tears, and punctures.

 - any mechanical damage resulting from a guest’s negligence, intentional acts, or improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, etc).

-** Owner-provided insurance trips do not benefit from nor receive coverage from Turo’s protection plans.
-While Turo does not tolerate any Prohibited Uses on the marketplace, Turo will not directly seek restitution for interior damage or mechanical damage to vehicles where the owner has declined a Turo protection plan and is providing commercial rental insurance directly to the guest.
+** Trips with Commercial Hosts do not benefit from nor receive coverage from Turo’s protection plans.
+While Turo does not tolerate any Prohibited Uses on the marketplace, Turo will not directly seek restitution for interior damage or mechanical damage to vehicles where the host has declined a Turo protection plan and is providing commercial rental insurance directly to the guest.